May 15 2020

 How would you describe yourself in three words?

-Offensive - Brave - Experienced
+Honest - Brave - Experienced

 My civilian and military education and experience are built on several tasks with establishing or creating new structures and/or concept development.
 In that line of work, the three attributes that describe me are necessary to succeed.
 I like to participate in discussion and the decision making process.
 Honesty is one of my utmost values, and I’m honest in a constructive way, hopefully.
 From several positions in civilian and military work, I have gained comprehensive experience from different cultures, functional areas and communities.
 With this background, I hope to contribute to the establishment of JSEC in a constructive way.